benjamin-lindenbauer/map-with-pois-from-ai/README.md

 - 🗺️ Interactive Google Maps integration
 - 🔍 Search for points of interest with natural language queries powered by OpenAI
 - 📍 Display multiple POIs on the map simultaneously
+- 💾 Save and load lists of points for later use
 - 💫 Smooth animations and transitions
 - 📱 Fully responsive design for mobile and desktop
 - 🎨 Modern and clean UI with Material-UI components